About

 The United States was a colony of France, Spain, and England.
 I’m interested in the lacunae that exist between our continent’s indigenous roots, and the recently acquired/imposed culture of the colonizers.
 In the United States, it’s a tempting illusion to imagine a new idealistic society free of the draconian legacies and limitations of Europe, of the past, of history.
 It’s equally tempting to think the atrocities and catastrophes of this new country are new inventions.
 However, the United States – as a nation – began as a grand experiment by the empires of Europe.

 There is very little that is new under the sun, and it’s a preoccupation of mine to link current events to those of a very distant history.
-It was difficult to work on the US-Mexico border in the midst of epidemic femicide and not wonder, while grasping at theory-straws, about the witch burnings.
+It was difficult to work on the US-Mexico border in the midst of epidemic femicide and not wonder about the witch burnings.
 It remains difficult to see how the Catholic Church responds to the epidemic sexual abuse of children, and not wonder about patterns established during the Inquisition.
 It’s impossible to encounter a crematorium at a concentration camp, and not be aware that outsiders in Europe have been burned during all empire-building psychoses.

 There have been many instances of genocide throughout human history, but none as comprehensively documented as the Holocaust.
 Because of this, it’s particularly illuminating to seek out those aspects of the Holocaust that nonetheless remain hidden or taboo, and ask questions that begin with why and how…